TrendingTechnology/oolong/README.md

 ## Installation

+Clone the repository or unpack the archive into your `ghost/content/themes` directory.
+Then choose the theme in the Ghost settings.

 ### Disqus Integration

 Go to the *Ghost administration panel* → *Settings* → *Code Injection* → *Blog Header* and put the following tag there: